Viktoras-Pyragas/Enhancing-stability-in-next-generation-reservoir-computing-by-enforcing-the-echo-state-property/Supplementary Material/readme.txt

 %-----------------------------------------------------------------------------------

-Here we use the following abbreviartions:
+Here we use the following abbreviations:

 KS -> Kuramoto Sivashinsky (see the model description in DOI: 10.1103/PhysRevE.108.054220)